Ivor Lingard: Club career

-Ivor Lingard made his début for Featherstone Rovers on Wednesday 19 April 1961, and he played his last match for Featherstone Rovers during the 1963–64 season.
+Lingard made his début for Featherstone Rovers on Wednesday 19 April 1961, and he played his last match for Featherstone Rovers during the 1963–64 season.
+Lingard would then sign for Parramatta in the NSWRL competition making 104 appearances.

 Genealogical information

-Ivor Lingard is the cousin of the father of the rugby league footballer; Craig Lingard, i.e. first cousin once removed.
+Lingard is the cousin of the father of the rugby league footballer; Craig Lingard, i.e. first cousin once removed.